Design understandable, useful, and engaging digital products and become a well-rounded User Experience (UX) professional.

 Samples of recent student work and other course projects are on the IXD@Pratt website.

-Applicants to the program must hold a baccalaureate degree from an accredited university in the arts, humanities, social sciences, or sciences.
+Applicants to the program must hold a baccalaureate degree from an accredited university.
 The applicant must have a superior scholastic record or otherwise give evidence of ability to perform work on the graduate level and are expected to offer evidence of maturity and leadership for the profession.

 All applicants must apply using the online application and upload the following top three items and submit requests for recommendations online: